 - Keep it around for pests and for fresh summer salads.

-- Bay Leaves: Bay leaves are great for using inside cupboards or pantry space.
-They help to combat unwanted weevils, ants, cockroaches, moths and flies.
+- Bay Leaves: Bay leaves are great for use inside cupboards or pantry spaces.
+They help to combat unwanted weevils, ants, cockroaches, moths, and flies.
 You can leave dried basil inside of cupboards, or even place it in your canisters of flour, rice, etc. Just remember to switch out the leaves every few months.
 Dried bay leaves can also be folded into clothing.

 - Mint: Mint is a very fragrant and refreshing herb.
 It may be used to keep rats, fleas, ants, and mice away.
 Mint can be used fresh or dried.
 Planting it around your home is advisable to help protect against ants and mice.
 Dried mint can also be placed on shelves or in pantries to help with mice.

-If you’d like to learn about our botanically-derived pest control options, click here or give proof. pest control a call at today!
+Learn more about our botanically-derived pest control options here, or give proof. pest control a call today!